The Nicene Creed (AD 381)

 And we believe in one Lord, Jesus Christ.

-He’s the only-begotten Son of God, begotten of the Father before all ages.
+He’s the only-fathered Son of God, fathered by the Father before all ages.

 He is Light from Light, true God from true God.

 He is of one essence with the Father.

 For us humans and for our salvation, He came down from heaven.